About the Program

 This page provides up to date information on bowel cancer and where to get extra information.

-The expansion of the program means that more than 12,000 suspected or confirmed cancers will be detected each year and between 300 and 500 lives saved annually.
+Research shows that biennial screening can save up to 500 lives annually1 .
 This will significantly reduce the burden of bowel cancer on Australians and their families.

 Any Australians, including younger people, who have concerns about their risk of developing bowel cancer should discuss their health with their general practitioner.

-How are people identified as eligible to be invited to participate in the program?The names and addresses of people turning 50, 55, 60 or 65 years of age have been obtained from Medicare enrolment records or Department of Veterans' Affairs enrolment records.
+How are people identified as eligible to be invited to participate in the programme?The names and addresses of people eligible to be invited to participate in the programme are obtained from Medicare enrolment records or Department of Veterans' Affairs enrolment records.

 Why do eligible people who don't have any symptoms need to participate in screening?Screening involves testing for bowel cancer in people who do not have any obvious symptoms of the disease.
 The aim is to find cancer or pre-cancer early when it is easier to treat.